-The times for their trucks often change, so be sure to their site or Instagram for the latest information.
+The times and locations for their truck often change, so be sure to their site or Instagram for the latest information.

 Kauai Grill – Princeville

 If you happen to find yourself in the Princeville/Hanalei area and are looking for a fantastic meal with an even better view, the Kauai Grill will not disappoint.
 This restaurant, in the Princeville Resort, is mainly a steakhouse but they do have a good seafood selection as well.